What Is a Biomass Boiler, and How Much Does it Cost to Heat Your Home?

 In contrast, traditional gas and oil boilers typically cost a fraction of this.
-Even a top-tier Worcester Bosch combi unit starts at only £1,770 – just check out Heatable’s deals.
-You can also get them installed with an incredible 10-year warranty, nothing down, and 0% interest for two years.
+Even a top-tier Worcester Bosch combi unit starts in the low £2,000s — just check out Heatable’s deals.
+You can also get them installed with an incredible 10-year warranty and flexible financing options.

 Keep in mind that a biomass boiler needs a special flue.
 If your home is equipped with a chimney, you can get away with some simple modifications, such as lining the chimney with concrete or clay, or installing a flexible pipe, to turn it into a suitable flue.